What is a blended family and why does it impact my retirement plan?

 - other income sources like Social Security or a pension

-If you plan to leave everything to your new spouse and simply divide evenly between all of the remaining children, the withdrawal strategy is more straightforward.
+If you plan to leave everything to your new spouse and simply divide it evenly between all of the remaining children, the withdrawal strategy is more straightforward.
 However, if your children will inherit assets upon your death, how does that impact your new spouse’s retirement income plan?
 Will they have enough to live on throughout their life expectancy?
 Remember, Social Security will be reduced after the death of the first spouse, as discussed earlier.

-Also, let’s say each of you have children from a previous marriage.
+Also, let’s say each of you has children from a previous marriage.
 If you are burning through your assets more aggressively to support the retirement lifestyle, how does that impact your goal to leave money to your children?

 If your children are in a higher tax bracket, you might not want to leave them your IRA or 401k outright.
 Your surviving spouse will likely have more favorable withdrawal options and be able to stretch this account over their life expectancy.
-Conversely, leaving the 401k or IRA to your children will likely trigger the new 10-year rule form the SECURE Act of 2019.
-This would force them to liquidate the retirement accounts fully within 10 years, likely triggering a much higher tax consequences than had you left those assets to your spouse.
-This is especially true if you are a Florida resident without a state income tax, and your children are residents of a state with high income taxes (California, New York etc.).
+Conversely, leaving the 401k or IRA to your children will likely trigger the new 10-year rule from the SECURE Act of 2019.
+This would force them to liquidate the retirement accounts fully within 10 years, likely triggering a much higher tax consequence than had you left those assets to your spouse.
+This is especially true if you are a Florida resident without a state income tax, and your children are residents of a state with high-income taxes (California, New York etc.).
 In these situations, you may want to consider a slightly higher withdrawal rate on your 401ks or IRAs, and a slightly lower withdrawal rate on your taxable brokerage accounts or Roth accounts.
 This way, you maximize the tax friendly assets to your children, and also maintain the tax efficiency of traditional 401ks and IRAs by leaving them to your spouse first.

-There is no one size fits all solution to creating a withdrawal strategy, but starting with open conversations about each other’s legacy goals for both sets of children and getting on the same page about a plan is a great first step.
+There is no one-size-fits-all solution to creating a withdrawal strategy, but starting with open conversations about each other’s legacy goals for both sets of children and getting on the same page about a plan is a great first step.
 Once the goals are set, a safe withdrawal rate should be established.
 I wrote an article about this and you can read it here.
 The basic formula I use is; Financial Goals – Income sources – Risk Intolerance = Safe Withdrawal Rate from investments.
 Noticed how I used risk intolerance instead of risk tolerance.
-The reason is because the less risk you are willing to tolerate (the higher your intolerance score), the lower your withdrawal rate would be to accommodate for lower expected investment returns.
+The reason is that the less risk you are willing to tolerate (the higher your intolerance score), the lower your withdrawal rate would be to accommodate for lower expected investment returns.

 Bill Bengen created the 4% rule back in the 1990’s, which back tested rolling 30 year retirement periods from 1926 to 1976.
 He concluded that a 4% withdrawal rate resulted in money left over at the end of retirement in all of the tested periods.
 You could certainly use this as a starting point, but there is much more to consider.
 If you want to maximize the inheritance for your children, you might need to stay close to 4% or even below it!
 If you don’t have a huge desire to maximize your estate to children, you might be able to inch closer to a 5% or even 6% safe withdrawal rate.